 The information on governance included here supplements that described in the Trustees' Report and in the Statement of Trustees' Responsibilities.
-The board of trustees has formally met 5 times during the year.
+The board of Trustees has formally met 6 times during the year.

-The Finance and Resources committee is made up of 6 governors and met 3 times during the year.
-The Standards, Performance and Curriculum committee is made up of 4 governors and met twice during the year although their business was covered during the main governing body meetings.
+The Finance and Resources committee is made up of 6 Trustees and met 3 times during the year.
+The Standards, Performance and Curriculum committee is made up of 4 Trustees and met twice during the year although their business was covered during the main governing body meetings.